Hubs-Foundation/hubs-docs/docs/hubs-cloud-custom-clients.md

 Your custom client code will be based off of the [`hubs-cloud` branch](https://github.com/mozilla/hubs/tree/hubs-cloud) which hosts Hubs client changes compatible with Hubs Cloud servers.
 Changes due to upgrades will be visible in merged PRs on the branch.

-# Setup you Custom Client with your fork and upstream
+## Setup your Custom Client with your fork and upstream

-## Setup your fork of the hubs repo
+### Setup your fork of the hubs repo

+Your fork is a copy of the hubs repository on your github account.

 1. Create a [github account](https://github.com)
 1. Go to https://github.com/mozilla/hubs